Equipment

 8. My cups seem to have stopped cutting.
 What's wrong?

-Answer: Just as in the case of a dull diamond saw blade, the cups will sometimes glaze over and new diamond needs to be exposed.
+Answer: Just as in the case of a dull diamond saw blade, the cups will sometimes glaze over after excess pressure is used and new diamond needs to be exposed.
 Simply apply a few shakes of silicon carbide of the same mesh size as the cups to expose more (new) diamond.
 Once you see the slurry return after the S/C has washed away you have applied enough loose grit to sharpen the cups.
 This should not be necessary very often.
 Another effective way of getting the cups to cut once more is to put in a different sized ball.
 I've found that this helps keep the wear more even as well.
+Be aware that diamonds never wear out; they crack and break into little pieces and then fall out of the matrix material.
+If you see a lot of empty holes on your cup the diamonds have been shattered.
+This means you might be applying too much pressure on the cups.

 9. How much water should I use on the sphere during grinding and polishing?

 Answer: You need to keep a steady drip on the sphere during grinding to flush out the loose particles during the grinding phase.
 If the sphere is covered with slurry then you need to increase the drip just a bit.
-When polishing I start out with a light drip on the sphere using Velcro diamond pads inside of PVC pipe cups.
-After the spots are gone, I start with 200 or 300 mesh advancing to 500 , 1000, 1500 for about 10 minutes each step and then 3000.
+When polishing I start out with a light drip on the sphere using Velcro diamond pads and adapters (see above) or cut pieces inside of PVC pipe cups.
+After the spots are gone, I start with 200 or 300 mesh advancing to 500 , 1000, 1500 for about 20 minutes each step and then 3000.
 After a half hour the sphere should have a bright polish at 3000 mesh pads.
-You can go higher in mesh size but the result is hard to see any improvement in the shine.
-I'll be experimenting soon with 8000 mesh pads.
+You can go higher in mesh size but the result is sometimes hard to see any improvement in the shine.
+I''ve been experimenting with 8000 mesh & DF pads and I like the results I'm getting.
+I have found that pads labeled DF provide a superior shine on any sphere.

 10. How many rods will it take to braze my cups?

 Answer: It depends on the cup size and depth of weld deposit.
 I generally put 1/8th inch deep welds on approximately 5/16th inch wide beveled cups which takes 1 rod per cup for 1 ¼ inch cups.
-It takes about 1.25 to 1.5 rods to braze each 2 inch cup but you can go a little thinner on the depth and stretch it out.
+It takes about 1.25 to 2 rods to braze each 2 inch cup but you can go a little thinner on the depth and stretch it out.
 The rods are 15 inches long for all mesh sizes.
 Please call (see the "About Us" tab on the Home Page) if you have more questions concerning the brazing process.
+The size I'm referring to is the pipe size number stamped on the reducer.

 11. Why does the cup wear through in just one spot (usually near the bottom of the circle)?

-Answer: Unless you grind several different size spheres over time the abrasive diamond matrix will be depleted in a single spot.
+Answer: Unless you grind several different size spheres over time the abrasive diamond matrix will be depleted in a single spot on the cup ring.
 A small sphere size relative to the cup size will wear on the inner part of the cup were as a larger sphere size will wear on the outer ring of the cup.
 Even though the matrix has worn through in a particular spot, the cup will still work on a different sized sphere.

 Brazing Tips